isomerpages/mse-zerowaste/_workgroup/02-citizens_workgroup_faq.md

 ### 5. Why is it important to recycle more?

 In 2018 we generated almost 8 million tonnes of waste.
-We burn most of our waste to minimise what we send to Semakau landfill.
+We incinerate most of our waste to minimise what we send to Semakau Landfill.
 If we continue generating waste at this rate, our one and only landfill will run out of space by 2035.

 If we can improve the way we recycle, we can collect back items which might otherwise have been trashed.
 The recyclables can be made into new products such as construction materials and furniture.
 Recycling will therefore enable us to turn trash into treasure.
 This will allow us to keep our precious and finite resources in use for as long as possible, instead of drawing on new resources.
 This is what we call a circular economy approach.